IBM-Cloud/vpc-flowlogs/README.md

    If they do not already exist, the script creates:
       * a Cloud Object Storage service instance and a service key,
       * a storage bucket
-      * a LogDNA service instance and a service key.
+      * a log analysis service instance and a service key.

 1. Create the action and the trigger.
 The python action requires python modules that are not provided by the default Cloud Function environment.
 It is required to [Package multiple Python files into a .zip file](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-prep#prep_python_pkg).
 If you are using the cloud shell, great!
 If not it requires a `pip install virtualenv` into a python3 environment to use the `virtualenv` command to create tne virtualenv directory to put in the zip.
 The script runs this in docker, but you can run the `actions/virtualenv_init.sh` by hand on your computer to avoid using docker (if you do not mind installing virtualenv on your computer).